orient-man/LegacyApp/ReadMe.md

 ## Next: "ShouldReturnFriendTripsWhenUsersAreFriends"

+ * Before: 0f45a17
- * PLEASE DONT COPY-AND-PASTE NEVER EVER
+ * PLEASE DO NOT COPY-AND-PASTE NEVER EVER
  * avoid going to database (TripDao)
  * another example of seam: escaping singleton, static calls and object creation
  * 100% coverage except seams (dependecies)
  * builders (when we need to build rich object graph)
+ * After: ?

 ## Refactoring begins

- * Starting from the deepest branch to the shortest (different than testing)
+Starting from the deepest branch to the shortest (different than testing)

  * method does too much (feature envy)
  * Single Responsibility Principle!
  * Tip for Mac keyboard: Alt+Insert == fn + alt/option + return